-The end of the scarlet woman
+The end of the whore of Babylon (the scarlet woman)

 Because of the influence of Satan and the woman clothed in scarlet, the 10 horns or kings “will give their power and authority to the beast” (Revelation 17:13) and “receive authority for one hour as kings with the beast” (verse 12).
 Before their short rule is over, these kings “will make war with the Lamb, and the Lamb will overcome them, for He is Lord of lords and King of kings” (verse 14).

-Apparently realizing that they had been deceived or disappointed by the scarlet woman, they will then turn on her and destroy her.
+Apparently realizing that these nations had been deceived or disappointed by the scarlet woman, they will then turn on her and destroy her.
 “And the ten horns which you saw on the beast, these will hate the harlot, make her desolate and naked, eat her flesh and burn her with fire.
 For God has put it into their hearts to fulfill His purpose, to be of one mind, and to give their kingdom to the beast, until the words of God are fulfilled” (verses 16-17).

 For further study